Essential Guide To Equity Release For Care Costs

 Existing Equity Release Plans – What Happens If I Go Into Care?

 If you take out an equity release plan and then go into care, your plan may be affected differently depending on the plan you have taken out.
-Generally speaking, lifetime mortgages are more flexible than home reversion plans when it comes to going into care.
+Generally speaking, lifetime mortgages are more flexible than home reversion plans when going into care.

 Home reversion plans are less flexible than lifetime mortgages regarding going into care.
 With this type of plan, you will usually have to sell your property once you enter long-term residential care and use the proceeds from the sale to pay off any remaining debt on the plan.